dustinmschroeder/dustinmschroeder.github.io/research/research_page.markdown

 ![Alt text](/images/Specularity.jpg)

+A description of this research thrust overall

+---
-*The Configuration and Dynamic State of Subglacial Water in Thwaites*
+##The Configuration and Dynamic State of Subglacial Water in Thwaites

+Principle Collaborator(s):

+A Description of the Project
+---
-*The Subglacial Water System of Thwaites in the Context of Paleo Ice Streams*
+##The Subglacial Water System of Thwaites in the Context of Paleo Ice Streams

+Principle Collaborator(s):

+A Description of the Project
+---

-*Joint Model/Data Inversion to Constrain  the Water System of Thwaites*
+##Joint Model/Data Inversion to Constrain  the Water System of Thwaites

+Principle Collaborator(s):

+A Description of the Project
+---
-*The Subglacial Hydrology of the Aurora Subglacial Basin*
+##The Subglacial Hydrology of the Aurora Subglacial Basin

+Principle Collaborator(s):

+A Description of the Project
+---

 <a name="optimal_processing"></a>